Data Platform Virtual Summit 2020 will run Round-The-Clock, Non-Stop.

 - The Speaker will get complementary access to session recordings for 12 months.

-- The speaker can choose to attend one Pre-Con or Post-Con absolutely complementary subject to availability of complementary passes for the specific Pre-Con/Post-Con (provided the Pre-Con/Post-Con speaker has no conflict of interest).
+- The speaker can choose to receive the training class recordings of one Pre-Con or Post-Con absolutely complementary (provided the Pre-Con/Post-Con speaker has no conflict of interest).